Lata Mangeshkar: Illness and death

 Mangeshkar died from multiple organ dysfunction syndrome on 6 February 2022, at the age of 92.
 She had undergone 28 days of constant treatment for pneumonia and COVID-19.

-Prime Minister Narendra Modi meets Mangeshkar family and Asha Bhosle after paying tribute to Lata Mangeshkar in Mumbai.
+Prime Minister Narendra Modi meets the Mangeshkar family and Asha Bhosle after paying tribute to Lata Mangeshkar in Mumbai.

 The Government of India announced a two-day period of national mourning and that the national flag would fly at half-mast from 6 to 7 February throughout India out of respect for her.
 The then President of India Ram Nath Kovind and then Vice President of India Venkaiah Naidu, Prime Minister Narendra Modi, several Union Ministers and Chief Ministers, many members of the Indian Music Industry, Indian film industry, celebrities, fans, and netizens expressed their condolences.
-Indian Cricket Team players wore black arm band to mourn the loss of Mangeshkar in India vs. West Indies first ODI.
-President Of France Emmanuel Macron, then Prime Minister of Pakistan, Imran Khan, Prime Minister of Bangladesh, Sheikh Hasina, Prime Minister of Nepal, Sher Bahadur Deuba, Prime Minister of Sri Lanka, Mahinda Rajapaksa, former President of Afghanistan, Hamid Karzai, and Pakistani Minister Fawad Chaudhry expressed their grief on her death.
+India National Cricket Team players wore black arm band to mourn the loss of Mangeshkar in India vs. West Indies first ODI.
+President of France Emmanuel Macron; then Prime Minister of Pakistan, Imran Khan; Prime Minister of Bangladesh, Sheikh Hasina; Prime Minister of Nepal, Sher Bahadur Deuba; Prime Minister of Sri Lanka, Mahinda Rajapaksa; former President of Afghanistan, Hamid Karzai; and Pakistani Minister Fawad Chaudhry expressed their grief on her death.
 Mangeshkar's last rites (performed by her brother, Hridaynath Mangeshkar) and cremation were held, with full state honours, at Mumbai's Shivaji Park on the same day.
 Prime Minister Narendra Modi, Governor Bhagat Singh Koshyari, Chief Minister Uddhav Thackeray paid their last respects and placed floral tributes.
 Mangeshkar's sisters Asha Bhosle and Usha Mangeshkar, Devendra Fadnavis, Raj Thackeray, Sharad Pawar, Shah Rukh Khan, Aamir Khan, Ranbir Kapoor, Vidya Balan, Shraddha Kapoor, Sachin Tendulkar, Javed Akhtar, Anuradha Paudwal, and several dignitaries and family members were also in attendance.
 In February 2022, an electronic billboard in Times Square, Manhattan, sponsored by the Binder Indian Cultural Center, featured a tribute to Mangeshkar.
 The star cast of CID, namely actors Shivaji Satam, Dayanand Shetty, Aditya Srivastava, and many others paid tribute to Mangeshkar as well, who was a huge fan of the show.
 Another tribute to Mangeshkar by popular singers (Arnab Chakrabarty, Niharika Nath and Mandira Karmakar) was published in an Arizona US newspaper.

-Lata Mangeshkar died the next day after Vasant Panchami (a festival dedicated to Goddess Saraswati who represents music, knowledge, and the rest of the arts).
+Mangeshkar died the next day, after Vasant Panchami (a festival dedicated to Goddess Saraswati who represents music, knowledge, and the rest of the arts).
 "This is special as many considered her to be an avatar of Saraswati and the personification of music," according to actress Rani Mukerji.

 On 10 February 2022, Mangeshkar's ashes were immersed in the Godavari River at Ramkund, Nashik by her sister Usha and nephew Adinath Mangeshkar.